com-480-data-visualization/project-2023-data-virtuosos/README.md

 From above, we could see the type has a skewed distribution.
 Most languages have the type "pl".
 So if we use simply use `type` as the similarity metric, we could see several separated cliques with a large cluster in the middle (pl language).

-Then we create the network.
-For simplicity, we just show the top 100 programming languages.
+Then we created the network.
+For simplicity, we just showed the top 100 programming languages.

 ![network](./image/network.png)